alxiong/ark-srs/README.md

-# crs
+# `ark-srs`

-Use Common/Structured Reference String (CRS/SRS) from existing ceremonies with ease
+Use Common/Structured Reference String (CRS/SRS) from existing ceremonies with ease with arkworks types.

 **WARNING: This is work in progress, none of the code has been audited.
 The library is NOT ready for production.**